 The Chicago energy benchmarking ordinance focuses on creating information that will enable better decision-making.
-It does not require buildings to make any mandatory investment.
+It does not require buildings to make any mandatory investments.
 The ordinance has three parts:

-The City will report annually on aggregate energy efficiency trends, and the ordinance authorizes the City to share building-specifc data with the public after an initial grace period of one year.
+The City will report annually on aggregate energy efficiency trends, and the ordinance authorizes the City to share building-specific data with the public after an initial grace period of one year.

 The ordinance applies to existing municipal, commercial, and residential buildings larger than 50,000 square feet, with initial compliance deadlines based on size and sector.